 How to Determine Heart Rate

-The easiest way to calculate the Heart Rate is… to look for the value given by automated analysis on most Electrocardiograms equipments
+The easiest way to calculate the heart rate is… to look for the value given by automated analysis of most electrocardiograms.

 Are we kidding?
-No, often this Heart Rate value is an actual one and speeds up the diagnostic process.
+No, many times this heart rate value is an actual one and speeds up the diagnostic process.

-Nevertheless, every health care professional must know the different methods to calculate the Heart Rate, because not always the automated analysis is reliable or the Electrocardiogram equipment may not provide us with the Heart Rate value.
+Anyway, every professional must know the different methods to calculate the heart rate, because not always the automatic analysis is real or there are electrocardiogram equipment that do not provide the value of the heart rate.

-Heart Rate: 4 Large Square = 75 lpm
+Heart rate: 4 large square = 75 bpm

-On the EKG (ECG), locate a R wave that matches a thick line, count the number of large squares to the next R wave.
-Heart Rate is 300 divided by the number of large squares, and that’s it!
+On the EKG, locate a R wave that matches a thick line, count the number of large squares to the next R wave.
+Heart rate is 300 divided by the number of large squares, and that’s it!

 Do you think I have cheated and given you the most simple example?

-Heart Rate: 4 Large squares + 3 small square = 65 lpm
+Heart rate: 4 large squares + 3 small square = 65 bpm

 Heart Rate in Irregular Rhythms